fadden/6502bench/README.md

 - The project file includes nothing from the data file but a CRC.
 This may allow the project to be shared without violating copyrights (subject to local laws).
+- Handy tools: file slicer, file concatenator, CPU instruction reference chart, ASCII chart, file hex dump.

 #### Limitations ####

 Support for 65816 code is largely complete, lacking only a way to specify the data bank register.
-However, the current user interface tries to keep everything in a single list, which works poorly for multi-bank binaries.
+However, the current user interface tries to keep everything in a single list, which works poorly for large multi-bank binaries.

 To learn about other areas for improvement, visit the wiki section for the [current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).